utrad-ical/circus-docs/docs/dev/search-query-parameters.md

 : Matches all values that are not equal to the specified value.

 `$in`
-: Matches any of the values specified in an array.
+: Matches any of the values specified in the array.

+`$all`
+: Matches arrays that contain all elements specified in the query.

 ### Logical Operators